400plus/400plus/devinfo.md

 i will continue my investigations...

+// 0xAF:
+now while i'm reading what i've done there, i think i did not dereferenced the hMainMessQueue and this is the problem... should be checked again.

 ## try to get the booting logs from the beginning
 Use the blinking driver for vxworks from owerlord as base.